A Thousand Gin-Sling's Pt.II

 Original Cockettes Tahara and Bill Bowers were instrumental in providing costumes and sets for the long run.

-While in residence, I took over the reigns of the Blue Hour a variety show of sorts which followed the occasional performance of Pearls, booking everything from the Lady With Three Legs to the US debate of French dancer, choreographer Francois Chaignaud giving a multitude of performers an opportunity to shine.
+While in residence, I took over the reigns of the Blue Hour a variety show of sorts which followed the performance of Pearls, booking everything from the Lady With Three Legs to the US debut of French dancer, choreographer Francois Chaignaud giving a multitude of performers an opportunity to shine.

 At one point during a fight scene in Pearls I was directed to shoot a pistol with blanks into the air to stop the fight.
 I hadn't held an actual gun since they shoved one up my ass in Elevator Girls in Bondage, but being the big sissy that I am after trying to handle the firearm delegated the responsibility to someone else.
 An additional highlight happened upon turning my back on the audience screaming "NOOOOooooooOooO!" and collapsing into a dead faint, not liking the sound of my own scream we placed Kara Emry behind the scrim to provide the sound effect.